amathislab/dlc2action_annotation/readme_media/userguide.md

 ![](search.gif)

 ### Saving
-The program should run smoothly, but please don't forget to save your results regularly by selecting the 'Save' action in the 'File' menu or pressing `Ctrl + S`, just in case.
+The program should run smoothly, but please don't forget to save your results regularly by selecting the 'Save' action in the 'File' menu or pressing `Cmd + S`, just in case.

 ### File formats
 #### Videos: